iFixit/react-commerce/README.md

 pnpm test
 ```

-Note: We don't need to have the dev server running before we run the Jest tests.
+> ⚠️ We don't need to have the dev server running before we run the Jest tests.

 ### Using SVG